 Meet Dr. Joanna Henderson, PhD

 Dr. Joanna Henderson is fortunate to play many roles in the field of mental health.
 A clinical psychologist by training, her work is focused on youth and emerging adults aged 12-25.
 She is a Senior Scientist in the Child, Youth & Emerging Adult program at CAMH and Executive Director of the McCain Centre at CAMH.
-Currently leading four federally funded studies, Dr. Henderson is directly engaged in shaping the policies and practices that impact young adults with mental health challenges.
+Currently leading four federally funded studies, Dr. Henderson is directly engaged in shaping the policies and practices that impact young adults with mental illness.

 Collaboration across levels of governance is key